 You got the payday loan.
 You covered the emergency.

+Now what?
+The challenge begins after you’ve taken the loan because you need to repay it fast, without throwing your entire budget off balance.
+If you’re worried about how you’ll stay afloat, don’t stress.
+You’re not alone and you’re not out of options.
 Here’s a step-by-step guide to help you budget smartly after a payday loan, repay it without panic, and avoid falling into a cycle of debt.

 1. Know Exactly What You Owe